pagkly/Zed/Investopedia3/Who Is Gordon Gekko.md

 ## Understanding Gordon Gekko

 In "Wall Street," the protagonist, a young stockbroker named Bud Fox, is desperate to work with Gordon Gekko, who is a legend in the world of finance.
 Predatory, amoral Gekko is only impressed when Fox is willing to compromise his ethics and provide Gekko with inside information about his father's company.
-Gekko makes Fox wealthy, but eventually, Fox regrets what he has done and turns state's evidence against Gekko, who is sent to prison for [securities fraud](https://www.investopedia.com/terms/s/securities-fraud.asp) and [insider trading](https://www.investopedia.com/terms/i/insidertrading.asp).
+Gekko makes Fox wealthy, but eventually, Fox regrets what he has done and turns state's evidence against Gekko, who is sent to prison for [[securities fraud]](https://www.investopedia.com/terms/s/securities-fraud.asp) and [[insider trading]](https://www.investopedia.com/terms/i/insidertrading.asp).

 For his portrayal of Gordon Gekko in the original film, Michael Douglas won an Academy Award.